akumuli/Documentation/Getting-started.md

 ```
 This code will write one million values to the database.
 First parameter to `aku_write` function is previously opened database instance, second parameter is a parameter id (sequence id), third parameter `i` is a timestamp, and last `memr` is memory range that points to payload - useful data that we can send to database.

-If we get `AKU_EBUSY` error - we need to try to write data again, but only ones!
-This happens when we trying to write when some merging and syncing happening.
+If we get `AKU_EBUSY` error - we need to rewrite the data, but only ones!
+This happens when we try to write the data while merging or syncing.

 ### Reading
 Let's build a query and run it.